o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-aws-behavior-context-reflections.md

 ---
-description: ' Use the CloudGemAWSScriptBehaviors gem in &ALYlong; to access &AWS;
-  services from your scripts. '
+description: ' Use the CloudGemAWSScriptBehaviors gem in Amazon Lumberyard to access AWS services from your scripts. '
-title: '&AWS; Behavior Context Reflections'
+title: 'AWS Behavior Context Reflections'
 ---
 # AWS Behavior Context Reflections {#cloud-canvas-cgf-aws-behavior-context-reflections}